jakejosh6751/Automated-Excel-Inventory-Tracking-System-with-Dashboard/README.md

 A **Calendar** table is created in Power Query using **List.Dates** to cover the desired duration.
 In this case, *List.Dates(#date(2025, 1, 1), 365, #duration(1, 0, 0, 0))*.
 Additional columns *(Month, Month Name, Week of Year)* are added to enable date filters for months and weeks in visuals when needed.

-All three tables are loaded to the data model (not sheets).
+All three tables *(Products, Transactions, and Calendar)* are loaded to the Data Model (PowerPivot).

 ### Data Modelling
 The system uses a relational model connecting: